Whisprin/mpv-scripts/README.md

 As the name suggests this is a small script for deleting files played through mpv.
 You can mark a file to be deleted and can unmark it if desired.
 Once quitting mpv, the script starts the deletion process.
 This is platform-agnostic so should work everywhere.

 `ctrl + DEL`: mark/unmark file to be deleted

+## trash-file-skip
+Instead of deleting the marked files are moved to trash after mpv exits.
+Additionally, the marked file is skipped and the next playlist item is selected if there is any. `gio trash <file>` is used to move files to trash.
+Therefore, this scripts works on Linux only.

+`alt + DEL`: mark/unmark a file to be moved to trash